jaimicore/matrix-clustering_stand-alone/README.md

 ### Radial trees

-- `--radial_tree`: When this option is activated all the motifs are forced to be aligned in a single cluster. **Note** : this option was recently released and it is under active development.
+- `--radial_tree`: When this option is activated all the motifs are forced to be aligned in a single cluster. **Note** : this option is under active development.

 ### Others